Kamran-Afzali/Kamran-Afzali.github.io/_posts/SMOTE.md

 ### [Clover implementation](https://github.com/CRCHUM-CITADEL/clover/blob/main/generators/smote.py)

 Implementation of the SMOTE generator in the Clover is based on the `over_sampling` functions in the `imblearn` [module](https://imbalanced-ensemble.readthedocs.io/en/latest/api/sampler/_autosummary/imbens.sampler.SMOTE.html#rd2827128d089-1) in python.

-First, `Clover` instantiates the SMOTE method according to the variable types then based on the metadata provided it prepares the X and y depending on the prediction type if such a thin is available, the package will add a fake minority sample so it does the data generation based on this varaible.
-        # that the neighbors are searched across all majority samples
-        # Number of samples in each class
+First, `Clover` instantiates the SMOTE method according to the variable types.
+Afterwards, based on the metadata provided and if available it separates the independent and dependent variablesand the prediction type.
+If an independent variable is not availabile the package will add a fake minority sample and the data generation will take place based on this varaible.
+Hyperparameters such as the number of neighbors and number of samples in each class is also set before the generation process starts.
+Once the generation process is finished `Clover` will add or remove the extra samples due to the rounding to the most frequent class.
+Finally a specific functionality separates the real samples from the synthetic ones and provides a dataframe including real samples plus the generated ones.
-        # (SMOTE is an oversampling method so the number needs to be superior to the original one)
-        # The ratio of each class must be preserved
-        # we add or remove the extra samples due to the rounding to the most frequent class

-Then it fits the model and generate samples, with a specific functionality to separate the real samples from the synthetic ones and provides a data frame including real samples plus the generated ones.